Essential National Industries (Employment) Decree 2011: Criticism

 Shaista Shameem, former director of the Fiji Human Rights Commission, who had at first supported the 2006 military coup, stated that "many rights have been completely diminished or even removed" by the Decree.
 She added that it showed the Bainimarama government was no longer interested in consensual policy-making.

 In October, during the Commonwealth Heads of Government Meeting in Australia, Ged Kearney, President of the Australian Council of Trade Unions, said that, within the Commonwealth, the worst abuses of workers' rights were currently occurring in Fiji and in Swaziland.
 The Commonwealth Trade Union Group called for condemnation of the Decree.

-Sayed-Khaiyum dismissed the criticism, saying much of it was based on "misinformation", and on people trying to misrepresent the situation in Fiji.
+Sayed-Khaiyum dismissed the criticism, saying much of it was based on "misinformation".

 Aftermath: Arrest of trade union leaders

 In late October and early November, Fijian Trades Union Congress leaders Daniel Urai and Felix Anthony were both separately arrested, and reportedly held without charge.
 The Australian government said the Fiji authorities were "targeting and intimidating trade unionists".